 In particular, the commission will develop recommendations for the California Supreme Court and the State Bar of California regarding:

 Nominations for the Blue Ribbon Commission will be appointed by the Supreme Court.
 Members will be drawn from the following categories of stakeholders and experts:

 Members will reflect the state’s demographic and geographic diversity and diversity in attorney practice sector and settings.

-The Blue Ribbon Commission will begin its work in January 2021 and present a final report on its findings and recommendations no later than January 31, 2022.
+The Blue Ribbon Commission will begin its work in the first quarter of 2021 and present a final report on its findings and recommendations no later than January 31, 2022.

 Lisa Chavez, 415-538-2207, firstname.lastname@example.org

 Fact Sheet: Blue Ribbon Commission on the Future of the Bar Exam